araupontones/MLSS/README.md

 ## Thigs to do

-4. Check with WB for the derived Midline and Endline [pending answer]
-5. Import the Midline and Endline and write a protocol to append the three rounds into a single panel data

 7. Write a users' guide to upload the data (considering all the points in the [Importing Protocol](#importing-backend-protocol))
 8. Customize log in page [shinymanager](https://datastorm-open.github.io/shinymanager/)

-11. Ask WB for description of indicators

-19. Confirm with WB which variables require % labels in Y axis (apart from binary)

-20. Let the WB know that the teacher data does not have division_nam and district_nam